Journalism and New Media

 Web of Science: articles on all disciplines in journals with large academic impact

 Factiva: international newspapers and some Dutch newspapers

-ProQuest Historical Newspapers: the archives of The New York Times, The Guardian and other important newspapers
+ProQuest Historical Newspapers: the archives of The New York Times, The Guardian and other important newspaper

-SAGE Research Methods Online on quantitative and qualitative research methods
+SAGE Research Methods Online (Sage Publications): quantitative and qualitative research methods